Hepatitis and life insurance

 Getting life insurance for someone with the chronic hepatitis C used to be difficult because of the long term damage to the liver could result in liver failure.
 Liver failure mortality is very high at 80%.

 Previously, HCV treatments were aimed at increasing the body’s own immune system to help fight the virus.
 So someone might have less damage, but they would not be rid of the virus.
 Now, however. there treatments that actually target the virus itself.
 The treatments can actually ‘cure’ by eliminating the virus entirely from the blood.
 In most cases the virus can be eliminated within 24 months.
+It is now possible to get preferred rates if there is no viral load, all liver functiontests are normal, and a liver biopsy show mild fibrosis.

 What factors do life insurers consider in hepatitis?